au-nlp/project-milestone-p2-group-9/README.md

 5. **Model Comparisons:**
    To ensure robustness and interpretability, we plan to compare models of *similar scale* (e.g., T5-small vs. BART-base) rather than relying only on API-based LLMs.
 ---

+## Contributions and Novelty(new)
+1. **Research Content**

+   The project expands from traditional "podcast summarization" to a higher level of dialogue understanding, incorporating character stances and viewpoint disagreements into podcast content analysis, providing a new approach to the structured understanding of multi-character dialogue corpora.

+2. **Integration Challenges**

+   The project integrates multi-level language understanding tasks, including topic identification, character summarization, and viewpoint conflict determination.
+These three areas originally belonged to different research directions: topic analysis focuses on discourse organization, character summarization on narrative structure, and stance identification involves semantic comparison and sentiment inference.
+Integrating these tasks into a single data pipeline requires achieving a unified input/output format at the information extraction level, maintaining semantic coherence at the logical level, and ensuring interpretability at the result level.

+3. **System Design**

+   This project proposes a scalable, multi-layered question-and-answer podcast understanding framework.
+The system adopts a modular structure design, enabling information sharing and hierarchical transmission while maintaining task boundaries.
+Ultimately, it presents a structured output format including a global summary, role summaries, and opinions/disagreements.
+This design balances interpretability and scalability.
+)
+---

 ## Proposed Datasets